getbiks/NewsFeed/README.md

 [![Swift Version][swift-image]][swift-url]
 [![Platform](https://img.shields.io/cocoapods/p/LFAlertController.svg?style=flat)](http://cocoapods.org/pods/LFAlertController)

-News Feed is a iOS app that fetch news from newsapi,org and displays it in a user friendly presentable manner. \nThere is a multiple language support and also date wise option to fetch news.
+News Feed is a iOS app that fetch news from newsapi,org and displays it in a user friendly presentable manner.
+There is a multiple language support and also date wise option to fetch news.
-\nThe free api allows 500 daily api request and upto 30 days old news.
+The free api allows 500 daily api request and upto 30 days old news.
 Please feel free to have download and have a look at the app.
-\nIf you want to modify and use it then please use your own API Key.
+If you want to modify and use it then please use your own API Key.
 This product is not be distributed commercially or uploaded in app store.

 ![](header.png)